Unprocessed trauma keeps our nervous systems searching for resolution around the clock, whether we realize it or not.

 In order to tell if you’re being hypercompliant, think about compliance as avoidance instead.

-- You’ll get into “trouble” somehow for forcing someone to add a layer of consideration for you?
+- You’re afraid that you’ll get into “trouble” somehow for forcing someone to add a layer of consideration for you?

-- That you’ll be punished later, even if your assertion is taken well in the moment?
+- You’re afraid that you’ll be punished later, even if your assertion is taken well now?

 That list is hardly the end of the possibilities, but they are some of the more common fears hypercompliant people experience underneath all of the careful planning.

 Hypercompliance can look like immediately acquiescing to a request without thinking.
-It can also look like saying no to yourself first, because you’re ready for rejection.
+It can also look like closing doors on related requests all by yourself, because you assume they fall under the same umbrella as what you already agreed not to do.

 It’s valuable to watch yourself from a bird’s eye, if you can.
 The most powerful tool we have against trauma is awareness.